purduesigbots/pros-docs/v5/okapi/api/util/abstract-abstract-timer.rst

 getDtFromHardMark
 ~~~~~~~~~~~~~~~~~

 Returns the time since the hard time marker.
+Returns ``0_ms`` if there is no hard marker.

 .. tabs ::
    .. tab :: Prototype